This post may contain affiliate links. Please read my disclosure policy.

-Pasta Fagioli Recipe – If you love the Olive Garden Pasta Fagioli recipe, then I think you’ll love this homemade version as much or more!
+Pasta Fagioli Recipe – If you love the Olive Garden Pasta Fagioli, then I think you’ll love this homemade version as much or more!
 Ready in 30 minutes!

 Oh friends, do I have a scrumptious recipe for you all today!
-I’ve mentioned before about my how my college friends and I would make our routine trek into Atlanta many, many moons ago and would always somehow wind up in Olive Garden for our supper.
+I’ve mentioned before about how my college friends and I would make our routine trek into Atlanta many, many moons ago and would always somehow wind up in Olive Garden.
 It was like our cars had automatic steering locked in on that place!

 Since then, I’ve visited a time or two, but I’m not as frequent of a visitor as I was all those years ago.
 But, one of my favorite things to order during the cooler months has always been their Pasta Fagioli.
 And over the years, I’ve worked to get the recipe as close to the original as I possibly could.
 Since I’ve now made the recipe so that it is homemade and ready in 30 minutes, I think I should invite my college friends over for a bowl.

-Even though this recipe includes more ingredients than I normally include in recipes, it really couldn’t get much easier to whip up on a busy weeknight, for a soup buffet throughout the fall for Halloween, for watching the game, or to cozy up on a chilly day!
+Even though this recipe includes more ingredients than I normally include in recipes, it really couldn’t get much easier to whip up on a busy weeknight, for a soup buffet, for watching the game, or to cozy up on a chilly day!

 Since this quick and easy one pot recipe comes together in less than 30 minutes, it is one that you’ll most likely turn to time and again!
 At least I do!